 Rivalries are what sport is all about, and betting which person, team, or country will win against each other is a hugely popular market at Winter Olympics betting sites.
-The Winter Olympics has had its fair share of showdowns, the infamous battle between Nancy Kerrigan / Tonya Harding immediately springs to mind.
-Sounding like the plot from a true-crime Netflix documentary, figure skating was on the from pages in 1994 when Gold medal favourite Nancy Kerrigan was clubbed in the knee by the ex-husband of her biggest rival, Tonya Harding.
+Sounding like the plot from a true-crime Netflix documentary, figure skating was on the front pages in 1994 when Gold medal favourite Nancy Kerrigan was clubbed in the knee by the ex-husband of her biggest rival, Tonya Harding.

 Winner Excluding the Favourite Betting

 It’s hardly a surprise that the Nordic countries do so well in the Winter Olympic games, snow and ice is a regular feature for leading gold medal country Norway.
 Even second placed in the table Germany has excellent ski resorts such as Arber, Ochsenkopf, Alpsee-Grünten and Oberammergau.
 Therefore, sometimes, it’s a good idea to take the favourites out of the equation and bet on the best of the rest.
 Many Winter Olympics betting sites offer to bet with the favourite excluded.

 We are huge fans of being able to bet on events while they are taking place.
 From a tactical point of view, live betting (also called in-play betting) enables you to judge in real-time how well a team or player are doing.
 You can take advantage of the fact that the odds constantly change, often finding better value than you would if you placed the bet pre-event.